Underfloor Heating Cost

 Pros:

-• ✔ Wet underfloor heating running costs are lower than an electric underfloor heating system.
+• ✔ Wet underfloor heating running costs are lower than those of an electric underfloor heating system.

 • ✔ More efficient at heating larger rooms (e.g., living rooms).